awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

       --output text
   ```

-  The ouput is as follows:
+  The output is as follows:

   ```
   https://<A89DBB2140C8AC0C2F920A36CCC6E18C>.sk1.<region-code>.eks.amazonaws.com